toyokazu/fluent-plugin-festival/README.md

 # fluent-plugin-festival
-Fluent Input/Output Plugin for FESTIVAL platform
+Fluentd Input Plugin for FESTIVAL platform

 ## What is FESTIVAL?